UCL-CCS/esmacs-input-creation-docs/docs/preparation.md

 ## Solvent molecules

 Any solvent molecules you wish to be retained in the final model must be extracted from the PDB.
-Again, this can be done using selections within viewers like VMD or a text editor.
+Again, this can be done using a variety of methods (VMD, text editor, etc.).
 BAC Builder can only parse a small number of solvent atoms

 | Solvent molecule    | Residue Name |